We hope you had a great year!

 Graduating seniors must move out no later than 12 pm on Monday, May 21.

 If there are extenuating circumstances that impact your departure date, you must complete an extension request.
-The extension form will be available April 16th.
+The extension form is available here.

 Graduating seniors and summer housing residents do not need to apply for an extension.

 Students transitioning into their summer housing assignments will stay in their current rooms until notified by Housing Services about when they can move into their summer assignment.